When I left San Diego to move to the tiny, truck-stop-town Mojave, people thought I was crazy.

 This is the kind of yoga I do.

 My yoga is the kind of tough love that asks, “Are you really happy?”

-It’s not a militant or “something’s wrong with you” kind of yoga.
-It’s a yoga that helps you see your own strength, believe in yourself and rise up through the mud to live your best life.
+It’s not a harsh or “something’s wrong with you” kind of yoga.
+It’s a practice that helps you see your own strength, believe in yourself and rise up through the mud to live your best life.
 It’s the kind of yoga that teaches you how to hold a handstand or do a dropback, not because it looks cool (though it does), but because it teaches you to be resilient, know your strength, and helps you come alive.

 Before I could ever have found the kind of relationship that would make me walk away from a twelve year, successful yoga teaching career to move to a town where there

 is was zero yoga, I had to do this for myself.

 Because the answer to that question had been, “No.”